icub-tech-iit/documentation/docs/icub-ergocub_ros2/index.md

 ### Using `controlBoard_nws_ros2`

 The NWS/NWC for YARP and ROS 2 are organized into separate wrappers.
-In this way, it is possible to attach multiple wrappers to the same device, so a `controlBoard_nws_yarp` for YARP and a `controlBoard_nws_ros2` for ROS 2, and include them to the same configuration file used to launch the yarprobotinterface.
+In this way, it is possible to attach multiple wrappers to the same device (`controlBoard_nws_yarp` for YARP, `controlBoard_nws_ros2` for ROS 2) and include them to the same configuration file used to launch the `yarprobotinterface`.

 #### ergoCub